pingcap/docs/troubleshoot-tidb-oom.md

 You need to plan in advance for memory capacity.
 TiDB can consume up to two to three times more memory than the size of a committed transaction when processing a transaction.

-For a single large transaction, you can split the transaction to make it smaller in size.
+You can split a single large transaction to make it smaller in size.

 #### The process of collecting and loading statistical information consumes too much memory